 There are plenty of excellent websites which can list out all the hotels in Melaka for you, provide reviews, photos and room rates and make bookings.
-Trip Advisor and Agoda are two such websites which I have always found useful in the past.
+Trip Advisor and Agoda are websites which I have always found useful in the past.

 There is no point in me trying to replicate their service.
 Instead I will give you a few of my personal recommendations based on my experience.

 As a tourist you don't want to be stuck in the middle of nowhere, reliant on taxis to do sightseeing or go to a restaurant.